-When it comes to health and safety, there will always be things beyond your control, such as storms, lightning strikes and earthquakes.
+When it comes to keeping your rental property safe and healthy, repairs and maintenance have a major role to play.
+There will always be things beyond your control, such as storms, lightning strikes and earthquakes.
 The key thing to remember is that it’s not about trying to control the uncontrollable—it’s about reducing risk.

 A landlord’s role in health and safety

 The Health and Safety Act 2015 now classifies landlords as a PCUB—a Person Conducting or Undertaking Business.
 As a landlord selling a service to others, you have duty of care for the people who live and work in, or visit your property.
 A large part of your health and safety responsibilities revolve around keeping your property in a reasonable state of repair.
 You must also ensure any repair or maintenance work is undertaken safely, for example, using qualified tradesmen to do any gas, water or electrical work.

 What if my tenant decides to do repair work?

 If your tenant decides to take it upon themselves to do repairs and is injured as a result, you are not responsible.
 However, you are responsible for organising the repairs to be done.